SPF Testing & Photobiology

 UVA is the most prevalent form of radiation that is not absorbed by the Earth’s ozone layer and magnetic field.

-Ultraviolet A radiation also comes from sun lamps and tanning beds.
-Ultraviolet A radiation may cause premature aging of the skin and skin cancer.
-It may also cause problems with the eyes and the immune system.
-Skin specialists recommend that people use sunscreens that protect the skin from ultraviolet radiation.
+Ultraviolet A radiation also originates from tanning beds and sun lamps.
+Ultraviolet A radiation could cause premature aging of the skin & skin cancer.
+Also, it might cause problems with the immune system and the eyes.
+Skin specialists recommend that people utilize sunscreens that have their skin protected from ultraviolet radiation.

-Although though UVA radiation is weaker than UVB, it penetrates deeper into the skin and is more constant throughout the year.
+Despite UVA radiation is weaker in comparison to UVB, it penetrates a lot deeper into the skin and is more continual throughout the year.

 UV Testing Standards Supported